Congratulations on taking the initiative to jumpstart your college education with Penn State!

 - High school students may not take more than eight credits per semester unless special permission is granted.

-- Students enrolled in a school district that participates in Pennsylvania’s Project 720 may be eligible for additional funding to offset some or all of the remaining cost.
+- Students enrolled in a school district with grants or other funding may be eligible for additional funding to offset some or all of the remaining cost.

 - Student technology and activity fees will be charged on a per-credit basis.